SuperOfficeDocs/superoffice-docs/docs/en/identity-management/scim/provisioning/preview-sync.md

 Open the **Preview** tab.

-* At the top, you can see the total number of users received from Azure AD and how many of those will be synced to SuperOffice.
+* At the top, you can see the total number of users received from Microsoft Entra ID (formerly AAD) and how many of those will be synced to SuperOffice.

 * The table shows the result of applying the mapping currently set in the **User sync rules** pane.